 Here's a summary of the basic things you need to know about throw in your game:

 Be aware of the maximum throw you can get with the ball conditions under which you play.
-Maximum throw is generally about 1 inch per foot of CB travel, which is about 5 degrees.
+Maximum throw is generally about 1 inch per foot of OB travel, or 1/2 a ball per diamond on a 9' table, which is about 5 degrees.

 CIT is largest for slow-speed stun shots close to a 1/2-ball hit.

-To get maximum SIT, use stun, slow speed, and about 50% of maximum sidespin.
+To get maximum SIT, use stun, slow speed, and about 50% of maximum sidespin (for a straight shot).

 Throw is smaller with follow and draw shots (about 1/2 with maximum backspin or full-roll topspin).
 Although, with a soft draw shot, much of the backspin is lost due to drag on the way to the OB which can result in a large amount of throw.